cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

       should specified on the command-line after the list of start points, just before the first test, positional option or action::

-         -d / -depth
+      .. option:: -d / -depth

          Process each directory's contents before the directory itself.
          The -delete action also implies -depth.

-         -maxdepth levels
+      .. option:: -maxdepth levels

          Descend at most levels (a non-negative integer) levels of directories below the starting-points. -maxdepth 0 means only apply the tests and actions to the starting-points themselves.

-         -mount / -xdev
+      .. option:: -mount / -xdev

          Don't descend directories on other filesystems.

-         -noleaf
+      .. option:: -noleaf

          Do not optimize by assuming that directories contain 2 fewer subdirectories than their hard link count.
          This option is needed when searching filesystems that do not follow the Unix directory-link convention, such as CD-ROM or MS-DOS filesystems or AFS volume mount points.
 Each directory on a normal Unix filesystem has at least 2 hard links: its name and its '.' entry.
 Additionally, its subdirectories (if any) each have a '..' entry linked to that directory.
 When find is examining a directory, after it has statted 2 fewer subdirectories than the directory's link count, it knows that the rest of the entries in the directory are non-directories ('leaf' files in the directory tree).
 If only the files' names need to be examined, there is no need to stat them; this gives a significant increase in search speed.

    **TESTS**

-      -fstype type
+      .. option:: -fstype type

          File is on a filesystem of type *type*.
 You can use -printf with the %F directive to see the types of your filesystems.

-      -name pattern
+      .. option:: -name pattern, -iname pattern

          Base of file name (**the path with the leading directories removed**) matches shell pattern pattern.
 Because the leading directories are removed, the file names considered for a match with -name will never include a slash, so '-name a/b' will never match anything (you probably need to use -path instead).
 The metacharacters